mtronix/vanilla-frontend-starter/README.md

 git clone --depth 1 https://github.com/mtronix/vanilla-frontend-starter.git
 ```

-Then you should run bash script which cleaning repository form unnecessary files:
+Then you should run a bash script that removes the repository from unnecessary files:
 ```
 cd vanilla-frontend-starter && bash ./clean.sh
 ```
-Above script is self destroying, file *clean.sh* will be deleted after run the script.
+Above script is __self destroying__, file *clean.sh* will be deleted after run the script.
 You can run it only once.

-After cleanup you can install dependencies from [npm](https://npmjs.org/) and start developing new awesome website
+After cleanup you can install dependencies from [npm](https://npmjs.com/) and start developing new awesome website
 ```
 npm install
 ```